capport-wg/7710bis/README.md

-   Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this document (forcing the user to continually authenticate, or exposing their browser fingerprint).
-However, similar tracking can already be
+   Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this